b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 # Bat and Ball {#sec:bat_and_ball}

-In this chapter you may or may not use the following external libraries.
+In this chapter I used the following libraries.
+Still, once you read the problem description you may decide to do otherwise.

 ```jl
 s2 = """